telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/add-items-to-resource-datasource.md

 ---
-title: Insert New Items Into a Resource DataSource
+title: Insert New Items into Resource DataSource
-page_title: Insert New Items Into a Resource DataSource | Kendo UI Scheduler
+page_title: Insert New Items into Resource DataSource | Kendo UI Scheduler
 description: "Learn how to insert new items into a resource DataSource in a Kendo UI Scheduler widget."
 slug: howto_insert_items_in_resource_datasource_scheduler
 ---

-# Insert New Items Into a Resource DataSource
+# Insert New Items into Resource DataSource

 The example below demonstrates how to insert new items into a resource DataSource in a Kendo UI Scheduler widget.